beavanzi/final-project-simulated-annealing/README.md

 # final-project-simulated-annealing

-Final Project to my graduation at Computer Science.
+Final Project to my graduation in Computer Science.